State Board of Education signs off on withholding $9.1 million from Epic Charter Schools

 What happens to funds recouped from a school district for excessive administrative spending?

-"These were funds that belonged to other districts over that time," State Superintendent Joy Hofmeister explained during Thursday's state board of education meeting.
+"These were funds that belonged to other districts over that time," Hofmeister explained during Thursday's State Board of Education meeting.

 That means the new penalty being withheld from Epic's next 12 payments will be reallocated to public school districts that receive funds through Oklahoma's state aid formula, which is set in statute.